py-cu/py-cu.github.com/_posts/2013-06-21-Biweekly-Meeting.md

 * Birds of a Feather breakout sessions.
 * And probably going out for drinks after!

-#### Main Talk
-(tbd)

 #### Breakout Sessions
 We will break out into various sessions, based on interests of the people present.
+This week, we will either do this at the library or whichever bar or cafe we decide to visit when the library closes.